richieboo/pinstay/README.md

 - `tabs`: To monitor and control tab behavior
 - `webNavigation`: To intercept navigation attempts
-- `scripting`: To inject popup notifications into pages
+- `scripting`: To inject popup notifications and beforeunload overrides into pages
+- `storage`: To persist pinned tab state across service worker sleeps

 ### Browser Compatibility